uptoratlen/gsArchivPDFDownloader/README.md

 * Since 2024, GS added spam protection on the login - so do not extend the script.

 * You mixed German and English in the logging?
-  Yes, as I said it was more a one timer.
-In case I got some time I may convert all to one language.
+  Yes, as I said, it was more a one timer.
+In case I got some time, I may convert all to one language.

 * One timer?
 In version 0.x ?
 You cheating liar....
   I need to confess, I added some nice features after my initial use...for others...so it's ok?

 * Printing does not work for me.
+(Nightmare)
-  Since 0.9 it is pretty straight forward.
-Before it was a mess.
+  Since 0.9.4.2 it is pretty straight forward.
+Before it was a mess, I thought I solved it, but then Firefox my default PDF app changed something.
   On the other hand, rage against the printer?
-Give it a second try with versions later 0.9
+Give it a second try with versions later 0.9.4.2